BDC Hamburger Icon

 • Big data provides better quality control: You likely have processes in place to ensure product quality.
 However, these quality control measures may not be able to pinpoint the exact point of failure if there’s a problem.
 Big data analyzes your production throughout the entire manufacturing process, helping you consistently deliver high-quality products to your customers.

 • Big data improves marketing results: You can’t read your customers’ minds, but you can analyze their purchase and return behavior to understand their likes, dislikes, price points and buying timelines.
-When you truly understand your customers, you can improve your email campaign personalization efforts to craft ideal offers.
+When you truly understand your customers, you can improve your email personalization efforts to craft ideal offers.

 How can small businesses use big data?